Backpacking Camping - Why It's Not for Everyone 2

 A camper needs shelter, a place to rest, and a place to cook.

-They’ll bring all their food, cooking utensils, and bedding.
-They’ll bring a tent, a sleeping bag, and everything else they need to make a comfortable stay.
+They’ll bring all their food, cooking utensils, bedding, a tent, a sleeping bag, and everything else they need to make a comfortable stay.

 Backpacker